 for the BDNF Val66Met subjects.
 This research methodology better handled the individual differences that often confound studies.

 The study’s press release provided further details such as:

 I disagree with the authoring researchers’ extrapolation of these rodent findings to humans, which seemed to favor chemical intervention.
-I don’t have problems with L-acetyl carnitine, but for humans, causes of stress should be removed or otherwise addressed.
+Causes of human stress should be removed or otherwise addressed.

 I hope that the study’s “familiar stress” findings won’t be use to attempt to justify potentially harmful practices such as Critical Incident Stress Debriefing, which mandatorily guides people to process recent trauma.
 Instead, An interview with Dr. Rachel Yehuda on biological and conscious responses to stress made a point about “windows of plasticity” that’s relevant to who we are as feeling human beings:

 “What I hear from trauma survivors — what I’m always struck with is how upsetting it is when other people don’t help, or don’t acknowledge, or respond very poorly to needs or distress.”